TabishIzhar/StrucPy/docs/source/RCFA Examples.rst

     # Getting Shear Force and Bending Moment Diagram of Member with ID- 1
     sfbmd= r1.sfbmd(1)
+    sfbmd.show()                         # If using VS Code or JupiterNotebook sfbmd.write_html("./plots/Ex1_SFBMD.html")    # To save model as html in your current directory

     # Getting Deflected Shape in Local Coordinate System of Member with ID- 1
     defL= r1.defL(1)
+    defL.show()                      # If using VS Code or JupiterNotebook defL.write_html("./plots/Ex1_defL.html")     # To save model as html in your current directory

     # Getting Deflected Shape in Global Coordinate System of Member with ID- 1
     defG= r1.defG(1)
+    defG.show()                     # If using VS Code or JupiterNotebook defG.write_html("./plots/Ex1_defG.html")     # To save model as html in your current directory

     # Getting Material Properties
     material_properties= r1.Mproperties()